Marketing is a big business.

 What happens next is the salesperson talks you into a “better” model but also one that costs more money.

-Another marketing trick that’s very popular, especially with online products is creating a sense of urgency.
+Another very popular marketing trick, especially with online products is creating a sense of urgency.

 This involves the prominent use of: